melodyyangaws/karpenter-emr-on-eks/README.md

 ```

 ## 3. Test with sample Spark jobs
-To analyse the autoscaling perforamcne, we use [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/) to ingest Spark job metrics and use an [Amazon Managed Grafana](https://aws.amazon.com/grafana/) dashboard to visualize.
+To analyse the autoscaling perforamcne, we use [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/) to ingest Spark metrics and use an [Amazon Managed Grafana](https://aws.amazon.com/grafana/) dashboard to visualize.

-Follow the [grafana setup](./setup_grafana_dashboard.pdf) instruction to get your dashboard ready.
+**Follow the [grafana setup](./setup_grafana_dashboard.pdf) instruction to get your dashboard ready.**

 To monitor the autoscaling status in real time, go to the [AWS CloudShell](https://us-east-1.console.aws.amazon.com/cloudshell?region=us-east-1).
 Click on "Actions" dropdown button -> select "Split into rows" twice.
 Note the default region is `us-east-1`.
 Change it to a different region if your infra setup wasn't in the default one.